op-ct/pupmod-simp-simp/REFERENCE.md

 ### simp::sudoers::aliases

+This class manages default sudoers aliases that many people have requested over time.

-Take care not to add anything that can access a root shell
+If you change the defaults, take care not to add anything that can access a root shell.

 #### Parameters